America Faces Increase in Babies Born Addicted to Drugs

 Available Addiction Treatment Options for Pregnant Women

 Pregnant women who need help overcoming addiction often require specialized treatment plans that won’t put them or their unborn babies at further risk.
-Treatment plans are normally based on the mother’s unique health and psychiatric history, as well as on the substance being used, and the lifespan of the addiction.
+Treatment plans are normally based on the mother’s health and psychiatric history, the substance used, and the lifespan of the addiction.
 Pregnant women who seek addiction treatment will usually undergo a professional assessment at the time of intake so doctors can identify the safest treatment methods based on these factors.

 Substance abuse is commonly treated using detoxification and counseling.
 Detox helps pregnant women overcome physical dependency on drugs and alcohol, while counseling helps women overcome mental health conditions and other psychological problems that may be driving addiction.
 These treatments are offered at most inpatient and outpatient treatment facilities throughout the U.S.

-Pregnant women suffering from addiction may need help and guidance when researching their options for treatment facilities, since many facilities lack services that cater specifically to pregnant women due to funding, staffing, and aftercare barriers.
-However, many rehab facilities do offer free or low-cost addiction treatment to pregnant women due to the high-risk nature of these pregnancies.
+Pregnant women suffering from addiction may need help and guidance when researching their options for treatment facilities.
+Not all facilities have services that cater to pregnant women.
+It’s important to help pregnant women find facilities that offer free or low-cost addiction treatment due to the high-risk nature of substance use during pregnancy.
+For more on evidence-based recovery methods and what makes treatment effective, see our Guide to treatment & recovery.

-Common addiction treatment services that can benefit pregnant women:
+Common addiction treatment services that can benefit pregnant women include:

 • Inpatient care with lodging for mothers and children